luis-txt/min-cost-ST/README.md

 sudo apt install glpk libglpk-dev
 ```

-Afterwards, the complete C program can be compiled by typing `make` from the *Exam* directory.
+Afterwards, the complete C program can be compiled by typing `make` from the *min-cost-ST* directory.

 ## Algorithms
 After compilation, the resulting *min-cost-ST* executable is able to execute the following algorithms: